 Memorial to the Celtic monk Aidan at Holy Island, Lindisfarne

-The Franciscan Spirituals might have pined in their dire captivity for the much earlier lifestyle of the Celtic monks and hermits who occupied far-flung sites in the British Isles before the Viking invasions.
+The Franciscan Spirituals might have pined, in their dire captivity, for the much earlier lifestyle of Celtic monks and hermits who occupied far-flung sites in the British Isles before the Viking invasions.
 Iona and Lindisfarne were two major island retreats of these migrant Irish who had such different habits to the later cloistered programme which replaced them.
 “They had a distinctive eremitical ideal of flight to solitary places, and in this way occupied many islands off the British coastline, a haven from plague and political intrigue; their affinity with nature and their simple habitats contrasted with the opulence of the clerics of Rome and their satellites” (Some Philosophical Critiques, p.
 192).

 Aidan is said to have accomplished most of his laborious journeys on foot, travelling like a serf, disdaining the use of a horse preferred by noblemen.
 When gifted with a horse, he gave it away to a beggar.
 He maintained the Irish esteem for books; these monks are said to have assimilated not merely canonical texts, but old Irish mythology, Latin classics by authors like Virgil, and apocryphal scriptures forbidden by the Roman church.
 “Aldhelm, a Saxon of the early eighth century who received much of his education from Irish monks, described the thorough grounding in grammar, mathematics, physics and exegesis that was taught by them” (Brendan Lehane, Early Celtic Christianity, 1968, p.
 145).